Jammerref2015/Flipping-Proud/README.md

 	Montserrat was chosen as the main font to be used for the site.
 It is a clean font, which is easy to read for accessibility purposes and also a popular font, used on many existing websites with a LGBTQ+ theme.
 Roboto acts as a second font as this pairs well with Montserrat.
 	Sans serif will act as a fallback font in case the chosen fonts are not imported correctly.
 -   #### Wireframes
+	Wireframes for the project can be found [here](https://github.com/Jammerref2015/Flipping-Proud/blob/master/static/images/flippin-proud-wireframes.pdf)

 ## Features
 ### Existing Features